makersacademy/airport_challenge/README.md

 plane2.land
 ```

 This should throw an error and stops the second plane from landing.
-Getting the plane object to throw the error was more difficult than anticipated as the require pathways were not recognising an initialized airport to perform the empty? function upon - which was the logical basis for the raised error.
+Getting the plane object to throw the error was more difficult than anticipated as the require pathways were not recognising an initialized airport to perform the empty? function - which was the logical basis for the raised error.

 Initializing the airport in the plane class itself will cause more issues down the line, but it was the most simple code required to pass the test and throw the needed error.